Frequently Asked Questions

 - Sign in, and under My Account add the swimmer info under New Members.

-- Select the time and location, agree to the terms, and confirm your registration
+- Select the time and location, read and agree to the terms and conditions, and confirm your registration.

 - You will be emailed a confirmation

 - $25.00 Pacific Coast Swimming Parents Association Fee (per family)

 Your registration confirmation will say that registration is not complete until payment is made.
 However, you CAN start lessons before payment has been made.

 We accept post-dated cheques, e-transfer to Mark at firstname.lastname@example.org, or by entering your credit card on your registration account under payment methods.